 - Attribute syntaxes (see section 4.1) are like type2 enums.
 Therefore, new attribute syntaxes may be - registered and have the same status as attribute syntaxes in this document by following the type2 extension - rules described in Section 6.1.
-The initial set of value codes that identify each of the attribute syntaxes have - been assigned in the "Encoding and Transport" document [IPP-PRO], including a designated range for - vendor extension. - For attribute syntaxes, the IPP Designated Expert in consultation with IANA assigns the next attribute - syntax code in the appropriate range as specified in [IPP-PRO].
+The initial set of value codes that identify each of the attribute syntaxes are - have been assigned in the "Encoding and Transport" document [IPP-PRO], including a designated range for - 4463 private, experimental use vendor extension. - 4464 For attribute syntaxes, the IPP Designated Expert in consultation with IANA assigns the next attribute - syntax code in the appropriate range as specified in [IPP-PRO].
 IANA will publish approved attribute - syntax registration specifications as separate files: - ftp.isi.edu/iana/assignments/ipp/attribute-syntaxes/xxx-yyy.txt - where 'xxx-yyy' is the new attribute syntax name.